 Ownership

 A trigger has one slot for each condition name and one slot for each action name.
 When two components register the same name on the same trigger, only one of them can be “the” provider.
-Triggery’s default answer is last-mount-wins: the most recently mounted registration is the live one; when it unmounts, the slot reverts to the previous registration.
+Triggery’s default answer is last-write-wins: the most recent registration is the live one.
+If it later unregisters, the slot becomes empty (the previous registration is not remembered).

 It is a one-line policy with several consequences.
 This page walks through the consequences.